ddttom/doc2web/docs/prd.md

 - **TOC Page Number Removal**: Implemented targeted removal of page numbers from Table of Contents entries
 - **Return to Top Button**: Added always-visible return to top button with theme-aware styling, smooth scrolling, and accessibility support
 - **Bullet Point Margin Fix**: Implemented comprehensive bullet point margin alignment with document margins, table cell exclusion, and proper hanging indent behavior
+- **Hierarchical Heading Indentation**: Fixed level-based indentation for numbered headings with flexbox layout and proper text flow to ensure sub-headings are indented more than their parent headings

 For detailed technical implementation information, see [`docs/architecture.md`](docs/architecture.md).